amygdalama/phonebook/README.md

 ##To-Dos

+* Tests!
+Write tests!
+How do I write tests?
 * Figure out how to get this to work on someone else's computer without them having to add a symlink on their `$PATH`
 * Standardize phone number entries
 * Better use of `argparse`